pkmnct/qualtrics-google-map-lat-long/README.md

 # Qualtrics Google Map Lat/Long Collector

+## NOTE
+To use the updated code, you must replace it in all questions in your survey.
+If an older version of the code is running in another question, the map may not display.

 #### Getting Started
 Create or open a Qualtrics survey.
 You must be able to add JavaScript to a question for this code to work (it will not work on trial accounts where this feature is unavailable).